osullivan-daniel/python-behave-allure/README.md

     - Copy your 'Primary key' and replace the string 'PUT_YOUR_APP_KEY_HERE' in your 'configs/tfl.json'

+mediawiki
+Mediawiki tests are designed to run against a local containerised verson instructons here: https://www.mediawiki.org/wiki/MediaWiki-Docker.
+This can be changed however by updating the url in python-behave-allure/configs/mediawiki.json

 ## The Tests
 Note one of the tfl tests fails.
 This is intentonal.
 As the test requests a journey by bus and only one by rail is returned the test fails.
 The returned json makes no mention of it being an alternative so to me that sounds like a fail on the face of without discussing the ratonal behind it working like this.